optimized-riyan/yeetcode/README.md

 # Contact Me

 If you are looking for a Junior Software Developer for Laravel/PHP and you like my work, you can contact me through [LinkedIn](https://www.linkedin.com/in/riyangonsalves/).
-Any and all criticism of the project is also welcome.
+Any and all criticism of the project is also welcome, through LinkedIn or by submitting an issue in this project's repo.